codeoverflow-org/chatoverflow-wiki/services/Twitch-Chat.md

 <p><img align="right" width="128" height="128" src="/img/services/twitch-glitch.png"></p>

-The twitch chat service allows plugins to connect to a channels chat by using IRC.
+The Twitch chat service allows plugins to connect to a channels chat by using IRC.

 They can get a List of recent messages, listen for new messages or send messages to the chat.

 ## Credentials

 ### `oauth` _(required)_
-The authentication token for accessing the twitch IRC chat with your account.
+The authentication token for accessing the Twitch IRC chat with your account.

 If you don't have such a token yet you can generate it on  https://twitchapps.com/tmi/.

-Just log into your twitch account and copy the token.
+Just log into your Twitch account and copy the token.
 Then add it as a credentials value with the key `oauth` as described [here](/usage/Using-the-GUI.md#Set-credentials).

 _Note: Copy the entire key **including** the `oauth:` at the beginning._